He put flowers on his fiancee’s grave. Her father had him arrested on a charge of littering.

 “The cop said, ‘I’ve never seen this before, but the warrant is for littering,’ ” Hagans said.
 “When I was sitting in the back seat of the police car, I saw that [Tom Ford’s] name was on there.”

 Hagans, who said he still has not spoken with Tom Ford about the circumstances that led to the arrest last month, has criticized the father for signing the arrest warrant a year after the tragedy.
-While he’s hoping to have the charge dropped at an upcoming court date, Hagans said that he is sad he can’t do something as simple as leave flowers for the woman he had planned to grow old with.
+While he’s hoping to have the charge dropped at an upcoming court date, Hagans said he is sad he can’t do something as simple as leave flowers for the woman he had planned to grow old with.

 “In the graveyard where my darling is, there are dozens of other planters and plants.
 This is crazy,” he said choking up.
 “I just want to be able to put that flower box on my fiancee’s grave.”